fhomingo7/animo-shon/README.md

 - user is now able to add to their cart and see total price
 - user can also change quantity of items in the cart
 - sliding animation is temporarily implemented

+### May 18, 2021
+My Profile
+- Functioning and can update user information

+Added User Functions
+- Added confirm shipping details and confirm order to cart list
+- Added verification for user to order and ship products

+### May 19, 2021
+Allows administrator to check user Orders and the products inside the Orders

 # Contributors
 Programmed by Shawn Castillo, Jason Ching, Florenz Domingo